gleam-lang/website/src/tour/type-aliases.md

 an alias for `Result(value, Nil)`.

 This alias is useful for when you wish to return a value that may or may not be present.
-This is a type safe alterntaive to a value that may be `null` in other languages.
+This is a type safe alternative to a value that may be `null` in other languages.

 ```rust,noplaypen